Nhost is an open source Firebase rival backed by GitHub’s founders

 Target market

-For now, Eliasson said that most Nhost customers are “indie-hackers, startups, and agencies,” and it counts around 110 paying customers.
-However, it has aspirations on the enterprise front in the future, something that its seed round should help support.
+For now, Eliasson said most Nhost customers are “indie-hackers, startups, and agencies,” and it counts around 110 paying customers.
+However, it has aspirations on the enterprise front, something that its seed round should help support.

 “Our approach is bottom-up — indies, developers, startups, small and medium-sized teams first,” Eliasson explained.
 “Enterprise will have its own sales channel when the right time comes.”